wp-plugins/goods-catalog/readme.txt

 == Description ==
 The plugin creates simple catalog of goods, looking like Explorer in Windows.
 The main page of catalog is http://yoursite.com/catalog/.
 At the main page are located all parent categories of goods.
 At the category page firstly are located subcategories and then products of the category.

+* Use thumbnails to add images for products;
+* You can use Taxonomy Images plugin (https://wordpress.org/plugins/taxonomy-images/) to add images for categories of products;

+Languages:

+* English
+* Russian

 == Installation ==
 Download plugin in .zip archive and install in Console.
 Then you need to update your permalinks to prevent 404 errors.
 Just go to Console -> Settings -> Permalinks and press "Save".
 You don't need to change it.